To see the best (and worst) times to visit, please read our reviews of our recommended places to stay

 LANZAROTE: BY AIR

-From the UK: carriers include easyJet, Ryanair, Jet2, British Airways, Monarch, TUI and Thomas Cook.
+From the UK: carriers include easyJet, Ryanair, Jet2, British Airways, Monarch and TUI.
 The flight time from the UK is around 4 hours.

 Within Europe: try Aer Lingus, Air Berlin, Condor, Transavia, Austrian Airlines, Ryanair, Iberia and Air Europa